ray-project/ray/doc/source/serve/production-guide/best-practices.md

 This section helps you:

-* Understand best practice when operating Serve in production
+* Understand best practices when operating Serve in production
 * Learn more about managing Serve with the Serve CLI
 * Configure your HTTP requests when querying Serve